Itchy or Painful Breasts: Treatment and Possible Causes

-The breasts are very delicate and whenever we feel anything out of the norm it should put us on high alert.
-Itching and/or pain in the breasts are both very common symptoms but which can have different causes.
-However, regardless of the possible cause of the pain or itch in the breasts, it is very important to consult with your doctor to receive an adequate diagnosis and find out if there is a serious problem.
+A female’s breasts are very delicate.
+So, if you are a woman and something is amiss with your breasts, you should definitely pay attention.
+Itchy or painful breasts are both very common symptoms but can have different causes.
+Regardless of the possible causes, however, it is very important that you consult with your doctor to get an adequate diagnosis and find out if there is a serious problem.

-Breast pain can occur before or during your menstrual period, which is a response to the hormonal changes that are produced during this cycle.
-If this is the case, a good option is to relax the breasts with a massage, using essential oils of evening primrose, chasteberry, garden angelica (aka wild celery or wild parsnip), the Andean Maca or sage.
+Breast pain can occur before or during your menstrual period, which is a response to the hormonal changes produced during this cycle.
+This being the case, a good option is to relax your breasts with a massage, using essential oils such as evening primrose, chasteberry, Garden Angelica (also known as wild celery or wild parsnip), Andean Maca or sage.

-Pain or itching in the breasts can also be caused by mastitis, an infection which often occurs during breast-feeding.
-This problem is from inflammation of the breast tissue that is usually accompanied by other symptoms such as fever and fatigue.
-In these cases the normal treatment incudes some antibiotics, although it can also be treated naturally using an infusion of thyme, for example, which should be applied directly over the nipple.
+Itchy or painful breasts can also be caused by mastitis, which is an infection that often occurs during breast-feeding.
+This problem occurs due to inflammation of the breast tissue, and is usually accompanied by other symptoms such as fever and fatigue.
+In cases of mastitis, the common treatment method includes taking antibiotics.
+However, it can also be treated naturally by using an infusion of thyme, for example, which should be applied directly onto the nipple.

-Finally, a possible cause that we must not ignore is inflammatory breast cancer.
-This type of cancer is not common but when it occurs it is usually accompanied by symptoms such as itching, swelling and pain, and redness in the area because the breast becomes full of lymphatic fluid.
-If this is the case, a correct diagnosis can only be made by a specialist, as well as the appropriate treatment.
+Last but not least, another possible cause that we need to discuss is inflammatory breast cancer.
+This type of cancer is not common.
+When it does occur, though, it’s usually accompanied by symptoms such as itching, swelling, pain, and redness because the breast becomes full of lymphatic fluid.
+If this is the case, a specialist is the only one who can make an accurate diagnosis and suggest the most appropriate treatment method.

 Itching in the breasts normally occurs as an allergic reaction to certain components in chemical products such as detergents, deodorants, perfumes o chemical agents derived from those products which have some type of contact with the skin.
 For this reason, it is very important to have in mind what type of products could be in contact with your skin and which may be causing an allergic reaction.